miftahr149/GreenSteps/README.md

 # GreenSteps
-GreenSteps is a system that uses gamified elements to help students in reducing their carbon footprint.
-The system has a levelling system where students can level up if they produce less carbon footprint in specified timeframe.
-In addition to this, students also receive points where they can redeem stuff.
+GreenSteps is a system that helps universities monitor and manage their carbon footprint from electricity.
+This system will generate a monthly report in a form of .txt, displaying the amount of carbon footprint produced by universities.
+It also allows the admin to limit the usage of electricity in certain rooms (e.g Air Conditioner, Lamp, etc).